Keeping it real

 Falling victim to misinformation or fake news with a professional or business account can have serious consequences, so being thorough and cautious before you post can go a long way.

-Combating fake news on social media comes down to an understanding of the goals of not only fellow posters online, but of the social media platform itself.
+Combating fake news on social media comes down to understanding the goals of fellow posters and of the platform itself.
 Social media platforms make money by selling user data to ad companies, which is why you’ll often see ads tailored to your interests or search history.

-This is important to know for those operating both personal and business accounts on social media.
-As an individual, being cognizant that any news you see on your feed is first passed through a filter based on previously collected data can help you be more responsible and conscious of inherent bias when you share news online.
-If you represent a business using social media as a marketing platform, it’s important for you to keep your posts consistent with your brand, and only share things on your timeline that build positive customer relationships, line-up with your values, or showcase original content.
+This is important to know for context.
+As an individual, being aware that the news you see on your feed is filtered based on previously collected data can help you be more conscious of your own inherent bias.
+If you represent a business using social media as a marketing platform, it’s important to keep your posts consistent with your brand, and share things on your timeline that build customer relationships, line up with your values, or showcase original content.

-Fake news on social media can seem unavoidable.
-The best way to fight this is to maintain a healthy level of curiosity for the things you read on your feed, have an understanding of how social media platforms curate the things you see, and use investigative practices liberally.
-Social media can be a very powerful tool, for both businesses and individuals when used with the understanding that it is not infallible.
+Fake news on social media may be unavoidable.
+But you can help stop the spread by thinking critically.
+Maintain a healthy level of curiosity for what you read on your feed, understand how social media platforms curate what you see, and use investigative practices often.
+Social media is a powerful tool, for both businesses and individuals, when approached with appropriate intent and consideration.